moinwiki/moin/docs/admin/configure.rst

 system or not.

-In many cases, those external static files are maintained by someone else (like jQuery javascript library or larger js libraries) and we definitely do not want to merge them into our project.
+In many cases, those external static files are maintained by someone else (like jQuery JavaScript library or larger JS libraries) and we definitely do not want to merge them into our project.

 For MoinMoin we require the following XStatic Packages in pyproject.toml: